-As a senior, Kayla reminisces that when she first visited Champlain she could feel that it was a place where she would prosper and be supported in her endeavors.
-"This institution is a place where I can be active and pursue all my interests, while learning more about myself and the world than I could have ever imagined."Kayla '14, Marketing and Advertising B.S. in Marketing and Advertising Griswold, CT
+When I first visited Champlain, I could feel that it was a place where I would prosper and be supported in my endeavors.
+At Champlain, I was able to be active and pursue all of my interests, while learning more about myself, and the world, than I could have ever imagined.

 For Megan, success began on Day 1 at Champlain College and didn't stop after her graduation.

 Megan '12, Cyber Security Forensic Analyst, TASC, Inc.M.S.
 Candidate, Digital Forensic Science, Champlain CollegeB.S. in Computer and Digital Forensics, Champlain CollegeWashington, D.C.

 Cullen completed his first internship the summer after his first year.
 "I was one of five Champlain students hired at that time for paid software-engineering internships at GE Healthcare," he says.
 He recommends that students get an internship early in their academic careers.
 "At Champlain you have the opportunity to take classes that give you an introduction to the skills of your profession in your first years; take these classes as early as possible so you can get started on an internship.
 Squeeze in as much as you can as early as you can."

 GE Healthcare offered Cullen three different full-time positions, and he accepted the GE Healthcare Software Development Program in Barrington, Illinois.
 Cullen is paid to work 32 hours per week while attending school full time.
 "I work on different assignments six to 12 months in length and getting my Master's degree at the same time.
 It's the fast track to the highly technical, executive career path at GE."